 The Art of Sustainable Gifting (+300 Gift Ideas)

 Gifting, especially during the holidays, can be a bit stressful and certainly expensive.
-Part of the stress of gifting is the fact that we want to get something that someone will enjoy or appreciate.
+Part of the stress of gifting is the pressure to get something that someone will enjoy or appreciate.
 Dr. Julian Givi is a leading researcher on gifting.
-We asked him for tips to be a great gifter, and we discovered becoming a better gifter will actually make you a more sustainable, low-waste gifter, and it can save you money!
+We asked him for tips on being a great gifter, and we discovered that becoming a better gifter will actually make you a more sustainable, low-waste one —and can save you money!

 1. Really Think About Who You're Giving To

-• Think less about the moment of exchange and more about how the person will use or enjoy this gift over time.
-As gifters, Dr. Givi said we often think about how big of a reaction the receiver will have when opening the gift.
-But his studies show that receivers actually think of better gifts as those that they enjoy, use, or remember for the weeks, months, and years after the exchange.
+- Think less about the moment of exchange and more about how the person will use or enjoy this gift over time.
+As gifters, Dr. Givi said, we often think about how big the receiver's reaction will be when opening the gift.
+But his studies show that receivers actually prefer gifts that they enjoy, use, or remember for weeks, months, and years after the exchange.

-• Go beyond new stuff.
+- Go beyond new stuff.
 While new products seem like a safe bet, they can actually be hit-or-miss.
-In Dr. Givi's studies, sentimental gifts, handmade gifts, and experiences are more consistently well-received.
+In Dr. Givi's studies, sentimental gifts, handmade gifts, and experiences are consistently better received.

-• Gifting can be an opportunity to connect.
-It may seem a bit counterintuitive, but getting someone a gift to enjoy something that you love, gives you a way to build relationships.
-For example, if you like birdwatching, and think your friend might enjoy it, getting them a pair of binoculars so you can birdwatch together could be a gift that keeps on giving.
+- Gifting can be an opportunity to connect.
+It may seem a bit counterintuitive, but giving someone a gift of something you love is a way to build relationships.
+For example, if you like birdwatching and think your friend might enjoy it, getting them a pair of binoculars so you can birdwatch together could be a gift that keeps on giving.

-• It's the thought that counts, kind of.
+- It's the thought that counts, kind of.
 Sometimes, we get gifts that make us feel the most thoughtful.
-For example, if someone is having a baby and provides a gfit registry.
-It may feel more thoughtful to deviate from the list to get some other item you think they need.
-But studies prove that the most thoughtful thing to do in this case is usually to stick to the registry.
+For example, if someone is having a baby, they can provide a gift registry.
+It may feel more thoughtful to deviate from the list to get another item you think they'd like, but studies prove that the most considerate thing to do is to stick to the registry.

-• Respect gifting boundaries.
-As more and more people try to veer away from overconsumption in their everyday lives, more of us are setting boundaries around gifts.
-If someone you know has asked for no gifts, getting them something because you want to be thoughtful can actually make the person feel extra stress or obligation.
-If you really want to celebrate them, consider asking to take them out to dinner or a movie.
+- Respect gifting boundaries.
+As more and more people try to avoid overconsumption in their everyday lives, more of us are setting boundaries around gifts.
+If someone you know has asked for no gifts, getting them something just because you want to be thoughtful can actually make them feel extra stressed or obligated.
+If you want to celebrate with them, consider taking them out to dinner or a movie.
 Or ask them to do a craft night or spa night.

 2. Get a Gift They'll Really Appreciate